All Episodes

 We used to have the board meetings right in his office.

-I mean, this is a guy who really really pitched in on that stuff.
+I mean, this is a guy who really, really pitched in on that stuff.

 There's no history of racism, despite what fake news tries to tell you.

-Uh, but to paint it right outside of Trump, it doesn't make any sense.
+But to paint it right outside of Trump, it doesn't make any sense.

-You know, what what's on that corner?
+You know, what's on that corner?

 Tiffany's, Louis Vuitton, Bergdorf Goodman.

-I don't know what it's uh it's not the corner for it.
+It's not the corner for it.

-It doesn't, it doesn't do anything there.
+It doesn't do anything there.

 It doesn't mean anything there.